The iconic FiveFingers from Vibram, still leading the minimalist shoe industry.

 We liked the Vibrams on flat, smooth terrain when we still wanted to give our feet a good workout.

-These shoes might not be as cheap as your birthday shoes, which were free, but they're a great value at $90.
+These shoes might not be as cheap as your birthday shoes, which were free, but they're a smashing value.
 For their simplicity and durability, we imagine you'll get a lot of miles and a lot of fun out of these shoes.

 Sometimes going out for a run is really more about stopping to enjoy the wildflowers.
 The Vibrams let you do both at the same time by picking the flowers and bringing them along between your toes.